B0r1sD/training-material/topics/admin/tutorials/upgrading/tutorial.md

 ## This tutorial assumes that:

-- You have a VM or machine where you you have Galaxy installed.
+- You have a VM or machine where you have Galaxy installed.
 - You have completed at least the "Galaxy Installation with Ansible" tutorial.
 - You have command line and sudo access to the VM/computer where it is installed.